marklawton/writeups/jumpbox/README.md

 ### interacting with the pod
 ```
-Just like Docker witrh some added annoying bits
+Just like Docker with some added annoying bits

 ./kubectl exec -it hostmount -- sh --token=$token

-didnt work and i thought i'd done something wrong again but i realised the token was in the wrong place
+didnt work and Ithought Id done something wrong again but I realised the token was in the wrong place

 ./kubectl exec -it hostmount --token=$token -- sh